 As an aside, the entire process seems to go much smoother, and work much more reliably, using OS X Mavericks.
 The above image demonstrates some of the differences in the Mavericks Bluetooth settings.

-Update (10/28/2013): You can also use the upcoming DualShock 4 PlayStation 4 controller to play games on your Mac – click this link for details!
+Update (10/28/2013): You can also use the DualShock 4 PlayStation 4 controller to play games on your Mac – click this link for details!